How to find & protect page URLs in Notion

 To create additional pretty URLs, click 'Add new page' and repeat this step.
-We recommend you add a pretty URL for every sub-page underneath your Notion page URL you entered in Step 4.
+We recommend you add a pretty URL for every sub-page underneath your Notion page URL.

-- Next, you’ll want to add a custom domain under Domains > Add a custom domain.
+- (OPTIONAL) To add a custom domain under Domains > Add a custom domain.
 The Custom domain should be the actual URL you want for your Notion website (e.g. jensnotionsite.com).

 After you add the custom domain, click 'Continue'.Follow the instructions from Super for adding the A/CNAME records to your domain, then click 'I’ve added the DNS records' at the bottom.

 - You can now protect your Pretty URLs as Member Pages (one at a time):